- The pronunciation of Greek words may differ slightly, as the Greek language has various regional dialects, and .

 Another one of the most useful Greek travel phrases is ‘eho xathi,’ which means ‘I’m lost’ and will earn you directions to your desired destination or even, in some cases, even a ride there.

 If you want something, you have to ask for it!
-These Greek language words will hopefully help you get around our magnificent country with ease.
-You’ll be able to get your point across and save yourselves from any difficult situation that might come upon you.
+These basic Greek words will hopefully help you get around our magnificent country with ease, even if you speak English exclusively.

 And if verbal communication fails you, don't worry, that's what body language is for!
 With a good mood and a bit of patience, you'll go far in Greece!